aevov/Aevov-Web3/DEVELOPER_DOCS.md

 **Phase 4: The Proprietary Language**

 *   **Integration with Aevov Language:**
-    *   **Status:** Conceptual phase.
+    *   **Status:** Web4 and Web5 integration.
-    *   **Next Steps:** Develop the proprietary Aevov programming language and integrate it with the BLOOM engine.
+    *   **Next Steps:** Integrate Aevov programming language  with the BLOOM engine.
 This will be the primary monetization vehicle and will provide unparalleled capabilities for AI infrastructure development.

 ### 5. How to Contribute